naobservatory/mgs-pipeline/README.md

          cleaned/
          processed/

-In cases where the data comes from the SRA, the study ID is the SRA accession.
+In cases where the data comes from the [Sequencing Read Archive](https://www.ncbi.nlm.nih.gov/sra) (SRA), the study ID is the SRA accession.
 For example, "PRJNA729801" for the Rothman 2021 data.

 Files under `raw/` have the contents as we received them, but have been renamed